. Poggiali the Monster .

 .
 "Pogo"

 No good bike goes untouched.
-Below are the mods done to my 2000 Monster 900 in the order that they occurred (many of the parts are sold on www.ca-cycleworks.com).
+Here are the mods done to this Y2K Monster in the order that they occurred:

 • Nichols "winged D" badge.
 This is on the left side of the engine.
 A purely cosmetic move.